boyter/boyter.org/content/posts/2018-03-11-quick-comparison-go-file-walk-implementations.md

 ---
 Whats the fastest way to get all the names of all files in a directory using Go?
 I had a feeling that the native walk might not be the fastest way to do it.
 A quick search showed that several projects claimed to be faster.
 Since the [application][1] I am currently working on needs a high performance scanner I thought I would try the main ones out.

 Note that I have updated the code and the results based on feedback from reddit.
 The first change is I set it to just count the files rather than print the output to avoid measuring output buffering.
 I did do this before but noticed that while running in hyperfine it made no difference.
 I updated it anyway to avoid this being called into question again.
 The second was based on feedback from the godirwalk author.
-Setting the &#8220;unsorted&#8221; true option manages to pull another ~150ms of speed out of the bag which is perfect for me.
+Setting the "unsorted" true option manages to pull another ~150ms of speed out of the bag which is perfect for me.
 Since the goroutine implementations have the same sorting issue (as far as I can see) it seemed fair to turn it on.

 {{<highlight go>}}
 package main